kubranurcicek/Class6-Python-Module-Week3/README.md

 * i.
 Write a recursive function sum_of_numbers to calculate the sum of numbers within a given range that takes start and end as parameters.
 The function should work whether start is less or greater than end.
 * ii.
-Write a function called input to ask the user to enter the starting and ending numbers and call sum_of_numbers with those arguments and prints the result.
+Write a function called input_function  to ask the user to enter the starting and ending numbers and call sum_of_numbers with those arguments and prints the result.
 * iii.
 Write the same function sum_of_numbers to calculate the sum of numbers but this time it takes a list of integers as an argument and calculates the sum of the